-This device complies with part 15 of the FCC rules and with ISED Canada's license-exempt RSS standard(s).
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation of the device.
+This hearing aid complies with part 15 of the FCC rules and with ISED Canada license-exempt RSS standards.
+Operation is subject to the following two conditions: (1) This hearing aid may not cause harmful interference, and (2) this hearing aid must accept any interference received, including interference that may cause undesired operation of the hearing aid.

-Note: The manufacturer is not responsible for any radio or TV interference caused by unauthorized modifications to this equipment.
+NOTE: The manufacturer is not responsible for any radio or TV interference caused by unauthorized modifications to this equipment.
 Such modifications could void the user's authority to operate the equipment.

-Hereby, Starkey Hearing Technologies declares that the Custom hearing aid is in compliance with the essential requirements and other relevant provisions of Directive 2014/53/EU A copy of the Declaration of Conformity can be obtained from the addresses on the following page or from docs. starkeyhearingtechnologies.com
+Hereby, Starkey Hearing Technologies declares that the BTE is in compliance with the essential requirements and other relevant provisions of Directive 2014/53/EU.
+A copy of the Declaration of Conformity can be obtained from the addresses on page 45 or from docs.starkeyhearingtechnologies.com